Using Mods on Java Edition (PC)

 - Download the mod file (usually a

-) from the mod page. - Make sure you have Minecraft Forge or Fabric installed.
+.jar) from the mod page. - Make sure you have Minecraft Forge or Fabric installed.
 These are mods' managers.

 - Find your Minecraft folder:

-On Windows, pressWin + R
+On Windows, pressWin + R, type%appdata%\.minecraftand hit Enter.

-On Mac, open Finder, pressCmd + Shift + G
+On Mac, open Finder, pressCmd + Shift + G, type~/Library/Application Support/minecraft, and press Enter. - Open the

-folder inside the Minecraft folder.
+modsfolder inside the Minecraft folder.
 If it doesn’t exist, create it. - Put the downloaded mod

-folder. - Start Minecraft with the Forge/Fabric profile selected, and the mod should load up.
+.jarfile into themodsfolder. - Start Minecraft with the Forge/Fabric profile selected, and the mod should load up.

 Adding Texture Packs on Java